hirmes/devnotes/Latin.md

 or a **state of being** (*be, exist, stand*)

+Types of verbs:

+* Action verb: express	action	(give,	eat, walk) or possession (have, own)
+	* Transitive verb
+		* Has a noun that receives action of verb called the **direct object**
+			* "John raises his hand."
+		* **Indirect object** names object to whom or for whom action is done
+			* "John gave Jill the pencil."
+	* Intransitive verb
+* Linking verb
+* Helping verb

 ### _Clause_ (L. "claus-" → shut, closed)
 A group of words that includes a subject and a verb.